Friday, June 5, 2009

 Back in Tan, from Yunnan!

-Posted by Cassie Chaos at Tuesday, May 05, 2009 0 comments
+Posted by Cassie Chao at Tuesday, May 05, 2009 0 comments

 Hey all!
 I'm back from the most amazing time I've had in China thus far.
 I am maybe 10 shades darker than when I left Shanghai, with a whole new attitude for my study abroad experience.
 I will attempt to write the happenings of this past week in detail, but I can't guarantee everything to be posted.
 I will upload photos to picasa of Hang Zhou and Yunnan, once I remember to upload Picasa, haha.